-The build up of fats and cholesterol (referred to as plaque), or large blood clots, can cause the narrowing or blocking of your arteries.
+The build-up of fats and cholesterol (referred to as plaque), or large blood clots, can cause the narrowing or blocking of your arteries.
 This can cause the heart muscle to be starved of oxygen as blood flow is significantly reduced.
 Percutaneous coronary intervention (PCI) aims to restore the supply of blood to the heart by unblocking the narrowed arteries that may be causing your heart failure.
-It is less invasive than surgery.
-PCI, coupled with stenting has proven successful in many people.
+It’s less invasive than surgery.
+PCI, coupled with stenting, has proven successful in many patients.

 A fine, flexible, hollow tube (catheter) with a small inflatable balloon at its tip is passed into an artery in either your groin or arm and directed to your heart using X-ray screening.
 Once it reaches the narrowed or blocked section, the balloon is inflated to briefly dilate the artery and restore blood flow.
 All patients will require antithrombotic medicines after the procedure to prevent blood clots.